Fiddleheads and Poached Eggs

 New England Fiddleheads and Poached Eggs

 A truly luscious New England classic, with fiddlehead ferns (or simply “fiddleheads”) foraged from our Northern woods.
 I often get my first stock of them from a fisherman friend of mine who likes to forage fiddleheads, wild leeks, and the many mushrooms from our northern woods as they come in season!
-Now this is a friendship to cultivate.
+My sister-in-law also has a nice little secret patch.
+Now these are friendships to cultivate!
 If you can find wild ramps at this time, prepare them with the fiddleheads all together and there is nothing better.
 When I was growing up, my Uncle Leonard did the foraging in the family, and I learned lots from him, including how to cook these fancy little gems.
 He also made the world’s best doughnuts, but, alas, I do not have his recipe.
 Perhaps I can persuade his son….